-pour out from the nose and mouth; I never saw a case of this kind, but I record it from the report of my esteemed friend, Frederick Nash, who was present at a case of this sort when living at Cambridge.
+Chordapsus, Ruptured Stomach.
+When the stomach ruptures, its contents pours from the nose and mouth; I never saw a case of this kind, but I record it from the report of my esteemed friend, Frederick Nash, who was present at a case of this sort when living at Cambridge.
 Death immediately follows.
-A stomach I once found ruptured, but whether from external violence after death by the slaughter-house men, in carting or uncarting the carcase, or that it took place during life, I know not; the symptoms were those of gripes, but the skin colder, and no vomiting took place; the intestines were in this case inflamed: bad heated ship oats were the alleged cause of the attack.
+A stomach I once found ruptured, but whether from external violence after death by the slaughter-house men, or that it took place during life, I know not; the symptoms were those of gripes, but the skin colder, and no vomiting took place; the intestines were in this case inflamed: bad heated ship oats were the alledged cause of this attack.

 Enterocallus.
-Intestinal Balls, vulgarly called Calculi, are generally found in the pouches of the colon after death, and have no relation whatever to real Calculi of the bladder; they sometimes move from their sacks or pouches during the life-time of the animal, when Enteritis, or inflamed bowels, and death generally follow.
-A case was related to me by a distinguished brewer (Sampson Hanbury, Esq.), where two or three of these balls came away, and the animal perfectly recovered.
-Though heavy and stone-like, these balls burn to a black light friable coal, and are formed very much of animal gluten.
-The rectum, also, has its peculiar balls, which are mostly very rough with rounded nodules, and with vegetable fibre-like hairs, and often these nodules have some foreign body, as bits of iron, mixed in their centre.
-The balls of the colon have generally also some foreign body for a nucleus, as bits of stick, &c.; those from South America, called Bezoar Stones, have bits of the ends of the branches of some fir or pine-tree, as I found on opening several of them.
-Millers' horses, that eat much bran, mixed with grit from the mill-stones, are particularly subject to these enterocalli.
-I may just state also, as a rare occurrence, that the yellow mucilage, which renders turbid the first urine of the horse, being deposited in the bottom of the bladder, and therefore flowing out first, has been found reduced to a solid mass; but this is in no respect like the human Calculus, or gravel, though by some it appears to have been urged in proof of it.
+Intestinal Balls, vulgarly called Calculi.
+Are generally found in the pouches of the colon after death, and have no relation to bladder Calculi; they sometimes move from their sacks or pouches during life, when Enteritis, or inflamed bowels, and the death of the animal generally follows.
+A case was related to me by a distinguished brewer, where two or three of these came away, and the animal perfectly recovered.
+Though heavy and stone-like, these balls burn to a friable coal, and are formed very much of animal gluten.
+The rectum, also, has its peculiar balls, which are rough, with vegetable fibre like hairs, formed of very irregular masses and nodules, with some foreign body as iron in their centre.
+The balls of the colon have generally some foreign body also for a nucleus.
+Millers' horses, who eat much bran, mixed with grit from the mill-stones, are particularly subject to them.
+I may just state, as a most rare occurrence, that the yellow mucilage, which renders turbid the urine of the horse, in the bottom of the bladder has been found deposited in a mass; but this is in no respect like the human Calculus, or gravel, though by some it has been urged in proof of it.

-Introsusceptio Intestinorum.-In the case of a gentleman's coach-horse at Hampstead, which died before my arrival, I found, on opening, a piece of the jejunum, of about a foot in length, mortified and black; ordering it to be drawn out, I observed it had been received into a piece of the adjoining gut, whose cavity it filled by inversion; the intestines contained a thin bloody humor of a deep red colour, no undigested food was seen in the large intestines.

-His symptoms they stated resembled the gripes, but with unusual chillness of the legs, and prostration of power.
+Introsusceptio Intestinorum.
+In the case of a gentleman's coach-horse at Hampstead, which died before my arrival, I found, on opening, a piece of the jejunum, about a foot in length, mortified and black; I ordered it to be drawn out, and observed it had been received into a piece of the adjoining gut, whose cavity it filled by inversion; the inside of the intestines contained a thin bloody humor of a deep red colour, no undigested food was seen in the large intestines.
+His symptoms they stated resembled the gripes, with unusual chillness of the legs, and prostration of power.

-Strangulatio Intestinorum.- I casually saw opened, at Baker's slaughter-house, Cow Cross, a horse that had suddenly died, and I remarked the intestine was twisted in two places, at about eight inches distance; at these places the intestine was white, and free from inflammation, perhaps owing to the pressure, but above and below of the deepest red, and the inflammation extended through a long course of the gut, almost to the cæcum.
+Strangulatio Intestinorum.
+I casually saw opened, at Baker's slaughter-house, a horse that had suddenly died, and I remarked the intestine was twisted in two places, at about eight inches distance, at these places white, and free from inflammation, perhaps owing to the pressure, but above and below of the deepest red.
+The inflammation extended through a long course of the gut, almost to the $c \alpha cum$.